 - muscle weakness

-As with von Zumbusch, PPP can come and go in cycles, leaving the skin with a rough, cracked appearance.
-Smokers have a higher incidence of PPP than nonsmokers.
+As with von Zumbusch psoriasis, PPP can come and go in cycles, leaving the skin with a rough, cracked appearance.
+People who smoke have a higher incidence of PPP than nonsmokers.

 - emotional stress